Scrooge, the Time Traveler

 Scrooge was shown a very frightening future, part of which was a visit to a grieving Cratchit family, mourning the loss of their tiny Tim.
 He also saw a shrouded corpse, a man, who had died alone, a death that had no mourners, and discovered that it was he himself who was this man.
 When he asked the ghost if the things he was seeing were things that will happen or might happen, the ghost was silent.
 This was a choice that Scrooge would have to make himself.

 Back to the Present

-Scrooge could not change the events of the past, but by changing the way he lived in the moment, and by cherishing the memories of the happiness cheer that he had experienced in some of his early days, he was able to change his life story, in which all the of the undesirable parts became just small pieces of a much larger story of a life well lived.
+Scrooge could not change the events of the past, but by changing the way he lived in the moment, and by cherishing the memories of the happiness and cheer that he had experienced in some of his early days, he was able to change his life story, in which all the of the undesirable parts became but small pieces of a much larger story of a life well lived.